 All the while I have continued writing.
 While living in Sacramento I was managing editor and then editor of Sacramento magazine.
 In 2012, I wrote a book about a historic Gold Rush town, Images of America: Coloma, published by Arcadia Publishing.
 I’ve also written two editions of a book called A Handbook for Global Careers.

-I sell stock photos from my collection of nearly 300,000 award-winning images.
+I sell stock photos from my collection of over 350,000 award-winning images.
 Geographical areas include northern California, Alaska, Tanzania, Morocco, western Ireland, Ecuador, Bhutan, Iceland and many other places.
 I love portraiture, wildlife and landscape photography.
 I’m proud of my numerous awards for my images from the North American Nature Photographers’ Association.